Vital Records Online

 Tracking

-How to Track the Status of Your Birth Certificate Replacement
+Track Your Tennessee Birth Certificate Order

 When you place your order with VRO, you can track the status of your application online as we handle it.
 VRO verifies your documents before sending them to the Tennessee Department of Health (TDH) for processing.
 You can also request mail tracking through VRO to monitor the progress of your application to the state health department.

 If you manually mail your birth certificate request, purchasing first-class mail with tracking is recommended to know when your application is delivered to the TDH.
 Check the state website for specific mailing instructions.
-Once the TDH sends your certificate to you, they are not responsible for lost or misdirected certificates.
+Once the TDH sends your certificate to you, they are not responsible for lost or misdirected certificate.

 frequently asked questions